Ask Before You Act

 The Financial Aid Director will evaluate your request for financial aid and determine if you are eligible for the many programs offered at the college.
-You are automatically considered for all grants or scholarships administered at the college if you meet the application deadline and financial aid criteria for these funds.
+You are automatically considered for all federal grants administered at the college if you meet the application deadline and financial aid criteria for these funds.
 By logging into Financial Aid Self Service, you can access your award letter indicating the type and amount of aid you are eligible to receive.
-You can also check your award status at Financial Aid Self Service (www.my.ccac.edu).
+You can also check your award status at Financial Aid Self Service (my.ccac.edu).

 How will I know if I am eligible for a PHEAA state grant?

 PHEAA will send you an award notice telling you the amount and conditions of the grant.
 The Financial Aid Director will review all PHEAA state grant awards and will determine if you meet the conditions of the award.
-You can check your financial aid status at Financial Aid Self Service (www.my.ccac.edu).
+You can check your financial aid status at Financial Aid Self Service (my.ccac.edu).

 How do I apply for a loan?

 In addition to completing the FAFSA, you must complete a loan request form through the Financial Aid Self-service portal at my.ccac.edu.
 You must be registered for at least 6 credits before a student loan will be certified for you.
 First-time borrowers at CCAC are required to participate in Entrance Loan Counseling at www.studentloans.gov.
 All borrowers must also sign a Master Promissory Note (MPN) electronically at www.studentloans.gov.
 If at any time you have questions on loan processing or your ability to receive loan funds, you are strongly encouraged to contact the Financial Aid office at firstname.lastname@example.org or 412-237-CCAC.